Simple Selling Steps: Start to Finish Timeline

 - Cooperate with lender’s appraiser

-- Furnish buyer and buyer’s agent, lawyer, and other professionals with legal documents
+- Provide buyer and buyer’s agent, lawyer, and other professionals with legal documents

 - Contact your lender to start mortgage payoff process